jometzg/myExpressApp/README.md

 ## Prerequisites
 1. Access to an Azure subscription or resource group with contributor rights.
 2. Command line in Windows/WSL or a Mac (this guide will concentrate on Windows, but it should be very similar in Linux (WSL) or a Mac
-3. Visual Studio Code with the Azure extension installed
+3. Visual Studio Code with the *Azure Tools* extension installed (this extension is published by Microsoft)
 4. A version of Node.js

 ## Create a Web App